Tipser/slate/source/includes/_tipser-widget.md

   .mountContent("3UvCQHKV7gmMdcegDHSr5B", ".shopping-zone .shop-container");
 ```

-> Make sure to replace the value for `posId` and parameters of `mountContent` function.
+> Make sure to replace the value for `myPosId` and parameters of `mountContent` function.

 Instead of (or in addition to) replacing elements marked by attribute, you may want to import content from Tipser's CMS (Contentful) to your page with `.mountContent` function.